The holiday season in Chicago is always an exciting time. With countless events across multiple neighborhoods, there are so many ways to celebrate.

 What is The Wintrust Magnificent Mile Lights Festival?

-The annual winter celebration, a local tradition for more than 30 years, marks the beginning of the holiday season in Chicago.
+The annual winter celebration, a local tradition for more than 30 years, marks the beginning of the holiday season in Chicago with an all-day holiday extravaganza.

 The festivities kick off with the outdoor Lights Festival Lane where families can explore an interactive wonderland of holiday-themed activities.
 The free-admission fest is held during the day on Saturday.
-It includes photos with Santa Claus, complimentary treats from Eli’s Cheesecake, prizes and giveaways, a Racing Simulator from NASCAR, and more.
+It includes photos with Santa Claus, live performances, tasty treats, and more family-friendly activities.

-The festival is followed by the grand tree-lighting parade on Saturday evening that leads up to the illumination of over one million lights on Michigan Avenue’s more than 200 trees.
+The festival is followed by the grand tree-lighting parade on Saturday evening that heralds the illumination of over one million lights on Michigan Avenue’s more than 200 trees.
 The procession includes iconic Disney characters, floats, musical performances, giant balloons, and more.

-The evening finishes with a stunning riverfront fireworks display.
+The evening finishes with a stunning riverfront fireworks display over the Chicago River.

 Explore more: Discover even more family-friendly holiday fun in Chicago.